12 Bands to Rock on Your Rose Gold Apple Watch

 12. Alright, so it isn't a watch band, but isn't it AWESOME?!

 Seriously, isn't it?!
-Bye bye, watch bands, hello rose gold Apple Watch necklaces!
+Bye bye, watch bands, hello rose gold Apple Watch necklaces for around $15!

+Updated October 2017: This article still has the best of the best choices for your rose gold Apple Watch!

 Reader comments